bhoffman0/CSAwesome2/_sources/Unit4-Data-Collections/topic-4-3-array-basics.rst

 .. note::

     The first value in an array is stored at index 0 and the index of the last value is the length of the array minus one (since the first index is 0).
-Use arrayname[index] to access or modify array items.
+Square brackets ``[]`` are used to access and modify an element in a 1D array using an index, for example ``array[index]``.

 .. |video4| raw:: html